 Social Requirements and Companionship

-Lovebirds are highly social flock animals that require significant interaction.
-A single lovebird needs several hours of daily human attention to prevent loneliness and behavioral issues.
-If you cannot provide this level of engagement, keeping them in same sex pairs is recommended.
-Note that bonded pairs may become less interested in human interaction but will be happier with avian companionship.
+Lovebirds are highly social flock birds that require notable interaction.
+A single lovebird needs several hours of daily human attention.
+If you cannot provide this level of engagement, keeping same-sex pairs is often better.

 Cage Setup and Environment